bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 `Fisher information <https://en.wikipedia.org/wiki/Fisher_information>`__
 matrix, which is too costly for any modern deep learning model with many parameters since it grows with the square of the parameters (similar to the Hessian).
-We in fact don't specifically need the Fisher information metric, just something that defines the Riemannian manifold metric, which only requires a `positive definite matrix <https://en.wikipedia.org/wiki/Definite_matrix>`__.
+It turns out that we don't specifically need the Fisher information matrix, we just need something that defines the Riemannian manifold metric, which only requires a `positive definite matrix <https://en.wikipedia.org/wiki/Definite_matrix>`__.

 The insight from [Li2016]_ was that we can use RMSprop as the preconditioning